wgmo/graphtik/docs/source/index.rst

    >>> graphop({'a': 2, 'b': 5}, outputs=["a_minus_ab"])
    {'a_minus_ab': -8}

-As you can see, any function can be used as an operation in GraphKit, even ones imported from system modules!
+As you can see, any function can be used as an operation in Graphtik, even ones imported from system modules!